String Quartets, Op. 50 (Haydn): Opus 50, No. 1

 The third movement, a minuet and trio, features motivic elements that hark back to the previous two movements.
 In the trio, Haydn uses off-beat entries and second-beat sforzandos to disrupt what would otherwise be a regular and conventional triple metre.

 The fourth movement, in sonata form but with characteristics of a rondo, is replete with Haydnesque false recapitulations and conclusions.
 In one example, the music lands in the tonic at the end of the recapitulation and apparent coda, and is followed by two measures of complete silence, creating an illusion of finality.
 However, the main theme is then reprised, and the real conclusion to the work follows some 20 measures later.

 Opus 50, No. 2

 The second quartet of the set, in C major, is numbered III/45 in the Hoboken catalogue.
-Its movements are:
+Its movements are listed below, with their opening themes.